 The Council estimated the potential for distributed PV based on roof area estimates taken from the recent Pacific Northwest residential and commercial stock assessments, accounting for shading factors and rooftop orientation.
-The solar calculator PVWatts®20 was used to set the expected annual capacity factor for both the east and west side of the Cascade Mountains.
+The solar calculator PVWatts® was used to set the expected annual capacity factor for both the east and west side of the Cascade Mountains.
 PVWatts also produces hourly generation shapes.
-Costs are based on program data from Energy Trust of Oregon, with assumptions of cost declines, resulting in a 2025 cost of about 66 percent of 2014 costs.
+Costs are based on 2014 program data from Energy Trust of Oregon, with assumptions of cost declines, resulting in a 2025 cost of about 66 percent of 2014 costs.
+As a final step, costs were adjusted between 2016 and 2021 to reflect the federal solar tax credit adopted in 2015.
 The overall approach to estimating the technical potential for distributed PV is provided in Figure G - 11, where the details are discussed below.

-The distributed PV potential is estimated based on the total area of residential and commercial roofs.21 The Council estimates approximately 2.6 billion square feet of commercial roof area by 2035.
+The distributed PV potential is estimated based on the total area of residential and commercial roofs.
+The Council estimates approximately 2.6 billion square feet of commercial roof area by 2035.
 For residential buildings, the total roof area is calculated from the assumed average single family home size (2,300 square feet), number of stories (1.4 per home), and total number of buildings (6.3 million in 2035), totaling approximately 10.4 billion square feet.

 Not all the available roof area is usable for a PV array.
 Obstructions, shading, and orientation all limit where an array could be mounted.
-The Council used estimates of 25 percent of available roofs for residential and 60 percent for commercial can have a PV array.22 As such, the available roof area decreases to 2.4 billion square feet for residential and 1.6 billion square feet for commercial.
+The Council used estimates of 25 percent of available roofs for residential and 60 percent for commercial can have a PV array.
+As such, the available roof area decreases to 2.4 billion square feet for residential and 1.6 billion square feet for commercial.
 These roofs are split approximately 34 percent on the east side and 66 percent on the west side.

-20 http://rredc.nrel.gov/solar/calculators/pvwatts/version1/change.html 21 Industrial rooftops were not considered as part of the analysis.
+&lt;sup>21 http://rredc.nrel.gov/solar/calculators/pvwatts/version1/change.html Industrial rooftops were not considered as part of the analysis.

-22 DNV GL.
-A Review of Distributed Energy Resources for NYISO, 2014
+&lt;sup>23 DNV GL, A Review of Distributed Energy Resources for NYISO, 2014

-To estimate the energy generated from the arrays, the Council assumed an array power density of 12.4 watts per square foot.22 This results in a total distributed PV nameplate capacity technical potential of about 50,000 megawatts (DC) in 2035.
+To estimate the energy generated from the arrays, the Council assumed an array power density of 12.4 watts per square foot.
+This results in a total distributed PV nameplate capacity technical potential of about 50,000 megawatts (DC) in 2035.
 To estimate the energy produced, the Council used PVWatts which estimated the average capacity factor for distributed PV as 13 percent for the west side and 17 percent for the east side of the Cascades.
 The resulting total technical potential is about 5,500 average megawatts in 2035.